-The County Charter requires the County Executive to submit, no later than September 15^{th} of each year, to the County Legislature for its review an annual operating budget for the ensuing fiscal year (January 1^{st} through December 31^{st}).
-Each year during a control period (as described herein), the NIFA Act requires the County to submit the proposed budget to NIFA no later than September 15^{th} , which must be consistent with the accompanying multi-year financial plan that the County must submit for NIFA's approval.
+The County Charter requires the County Executive to submit, no later than September $15^{\text{th}}$ of each year, to the County Legislature for its review an annual operating budget for the ensuing fiscal year (January $1^{\text{st}}$ through December $31^{\text{st}}$ ).
+Each year during a control period (as described herein), the NIFA Act requires the County to submit the proposed budget to NIFA no later than September $15^{\text{th}}$ , which must be consistent with the accompanying multi-year financial plan that the County must submit for NIFA's approval.
 See "Multi-Year Financial Plan Process" in this Appendix A. For further information regarding NIFA's powers and responsibilities upon its declaration of a control period on January 26, 2011, see "MONITORING AND OVERSIGHT - External - NIFA" herein.

 The County Charter requires the proposed budget, among other things, to show a balanced relationship between the total estimated expenditures and the total estimated income for the ensuing fiscal year.
 The County Legislature holds budget hearings after the County Executive submits the proposed budget.
 After the conclusion of the public hearings, the County Legislature may reduce, add, increase or strike out any item of appropriation in the proposed budget.
 Prior to any addition or increase, however, another public hearing is necessary.
 The County Executive has the power to veto any item that constitutes an addition or increase in the proposed budget.
 The County Legislature has the power to override such a veto by affirmative vote of at least thirteen out of its nineteen members and then approve by ordinance the final budget.
 Within ten days of the final approval of the budget by the County Legislature, the County Executive may veto any item that constitutes a change from the proposed budget, while at the same time approving the remainder of the budget.
 The County Legislature may override any such vetoed item within seven days by an affirmative vote of at least thirteen members.
 Upon final adoption of the budget, the County Legislature must pass an appropriation ordinance for such budget, and must levy taxes for the ensuing year not later than October 30th.
-See "COUNTY FINANCIAL CONDITION - 2018 Budget and 2018-2021 Multi-Year Financial Plan" herein for a description of the actions of the County Executive and County Legislature with respect to adoption of the 2018 Budget and 2018-2021 Multi-Year Financial Plan, and for a description of NIFA's actions with respect to the 2018 Budget and 2018-2021 Multi-Year Financial Plan.
+See "COUNTY FINANCIAL CONDITION - 2019 Budget and 2019-2022 Multi-Year Financial Plan" herein for a description of the actions of the County Executive and County Legislature with respect to adoption of the 2019 Budget and 2019-2022 Multi-Year Financial Plan, and for a description of NIFA's actions with respect to the 2019 Budget and 2019-2022 Multi-Year Financial Plan.

-During the year, the County Executive may recommend changes to the adopted budget.
-Transfers of spending authority between departments and certain transfers within departments require approval by majority vote of the County Legislature.
-The County Executive may also recommend appropriating revenues not recognized in the adopted budget.
-Such supplemental appropriations require approval by at least thirteen affirmative votes of the County Legislature.
+During the year, transfers of appropriations between departments and certain transfers within departments require approval by majority vote of the County Legislature on the recommendation of the County Executive.
+Supplemental appropriations from any moneys not otherwise appropriated may be made at any time upon recommendation of the County Executive upon approval by at least thirteen affirmative votes of the County Legislature.